Celebrity MasterChef Australia

 Celebrity MasterChef Australia is an Australian competitive cooking game show.
-It is spin-off of MasterChef Australia, itself an adaptation of the British show MasterChef, and features celebrity contestants.
+It is a spin-off of MasterChef Australia, itself an adaptation of the British show MasterChef, and features celebrity contestants.

 The first series began production in early September 2009, and premiered on Network Ten on 30 September 2009.
 Judges Matt Preston, George Calombaris and Gary Mehigan returned from MasterChef Australia for the first series of the show, with Calombaris and Mehigan also taking over as hosts from Sarah Wilson.
 Former world-record holder and Olympic medallist swimmer Eamon Sullivan won the first series, taking home $50,000 for charity Swim Survive Stay Alive.